MattDodsonEnglish/docs/readme.md

 - Login In and Subscribe buttons in the header
 - Sidebar and Footer subscription forms
 - Post page subscription form
-- Call to action section in Post page to encourage visitors to subscribe if the post is set to Members only
+- a Call to action section in Post page to encourage visitors to subscribe if the post is set to Members only.

 If the user is already logged in, all the forms will be hidden automatically.

 ---

-#### Edit Plans Features
+#### Edit Plan Features

-To edit each plan features, edit the `partials/member-plans.hbs` file.
+To edit plan features, edit the `partials/member-plans.hbs` file.

 ![Subscription plans in Krabi](https://d33wubrfki0l68.cloudfront.net/ad03e3379c817808600d2d2a8bd2bff4aa09d24b/e2241/images/docs/ghost/krabi/plans.png)

-The free plan column will be visible to non logged in users when they visite the [`/subscribe/`](http://krabi.aspirethemes.com/subscribe/) page.
+The free plan column will be visible to guest users when they visit the [`/subscribe/`](http://krabi.aspirethemes.com/subscribe/) page.

-To remove this column, open the `partials/member-plans.hbs` file and remove lines from `2` to `17`.
+To remove this column, open the `partials/member-plans.hbs` file and remove lines `2` to `17`.

 ---

-If the user clicked the free plan button, he will be directed to the [`/signup/`](http://krabi.aspirethemes.com/signup/) page with an email and subscribe button.
+Clicking the free plan button will direct the user to the [`/signup/`](http://krabi.aspirethemes.com/signup/) page with an email and subscribe button.

 ![Subscription plans in Krabi](https://d33wubrfki0l68.cloudfront.net/2cab85bf195391d81bd116d8aabf2dc70fead2c8/45565/images/docs/ghost/krabi/signup-free.png)

 ---

-If the user is logged and is trying to subscribe to a plan from his account page, the monthly and yearly plans will be only available.
+If logged-in users try to subscribe to a plan from their account page, only the monthly and yearly plans will be displayed.

 ![Subscription plans in Krabi](https://d33wubrfki0l68.cloudfront.net/caf957b1c8e2b1f54a0bdb993da57f8e20f035c2/1c326/images/docs/ghost/krabi/plans-compact.png)